csebooks/ds-algorithms/content.en/the-disjoint-set-adt/_index.md

 1. A. V. Aho, J. E. Hopcroft, J. D. Ullman, "On Finding Lowest Common Ancestors in Trees," SIAM Journal on Computing 5 (1976), 115-132.

-2. L. Banachowski, "A Complement to Tarjan's Result about the Lower Bound on the Complexity of

-the Set Union Problem," Information Processing Letters 11 (1980), 59-65.
+2. L. Banachowski, "A Complement to Tarjan's Result about the Lower Bound on the Complexity of the Set Union Problem," Information Processing Letters 11 (1980), 59-65.

-3. N. Blum, "On the Single-operation Worst-case Time Complexity of the Disjoint Set Union

-Problem," SIAM Journal on Computing 15 (1986), 1021-1024.
+3. N. Blum, "On the Single-operation Worst-case Time Complexity of the Disjoint Set UnionProblem," SIAM Journal on Computing 15 (1986), 1021-1024.

-4. J. Doyle and R. L. Rivest, "Linear Expected Time of a Simple Union Find Algorithm,"

-Information Processing Letters 5 (1976), 146-148.
+4. J. Doyle and R. L. Rivest, "Linear Expected Time of a Simple Union Find Algorithm,"Information Processing Letters 5 (1976), 146-148.

-5. M. J. Fischer, "Efficiency of Equivalence Algorithms," Complexity of Computer Computation
+5. M. J. Fischer, "Efficiency of Equivalence Algorithms," Complexity of Computer Computation (eds.

-(eds.
 R. E. Miller and J. W. Thatcher), Plenum Press, 1972, 153-168.

-6. M. L. Fredman and M. E. Saks, "The Cell Probe Complexity of Dynamic Data Structures,"

-Proceedings of the Twenty-first Annual Symposium on Theory of Computing (1989), 345-354.
+6. M. L. Fredman and M. E. Saks, "The Cell Probe Complexity of Dynamic Data Structures,"Proceedings of the Twenty-first Annual Symposium on Theory of Computing (1989), 345-354.

-7. H. N. Gabow and R. E. Tarjan, "A Linear-time Algorithm for a Special Case of Disjoint Set

-Union,"Journal of Computer and System Sciences 30 (1985), 209-221.
+7. H. N. Gabow and R. E. Tarjan, "A Linear-time Algorithm for a Special Case of Disjoint Set Union,"Journal of Computer and System Sciences 30 (1985), 209-221.

-8. B. A. Galler and M. J. Fischer, "An Improved Equivalence Algorithm," Communications of the ACM

-7 (1964), 301-303.
+8. B. A. Galler and M. J. Fischer, "An Improved Equivalence Algorithm," Communications of the ACM 7 (1964), 301-303.

-9. J. E. Hopcroft and R. M. Karp, "An Algorithm for Testing the Equivalence of Finite Automata,"

-Technical Report TR-71-114, Department of Computer Science, Cornell University, Ithaca, NY, 1971.
+9. J. E. Hopcroft and R. M. Karp, "An Algorithm for Testing the Equivalence of Finite Automata,"Technical Report TR-71-114, Department of Computer Science, Cornell University, Ithaca, NY, 1971.

-10. J. E. Hopcroft and J. D. Ullman, "Set Merging Algorithms," SIAM Journal on Computing 2
+10. J. E. Hopcroft and J. D. Ullman, "Set Merging Algorithms," SIAM Journal on Computing 2 (1973), 294-303.

-(1973), 294-303.

-11. D. E. Knuth and A. Schonhage, "The Expected Linearity of a Simple Equivalence Algorithm,"

-Theoretical Computer Science 6 (1978), 281-315.
+11. D. E. Knuth and A. Schonhage, "The Expected Linearity of a Simple Equivalence Algorithm," Theoretical Computer Science 6 (1978), 281-315.

-12. J. A. LaPoutre, "New Techniques for the Union-Find Problem," Proceedings of the First Annual

-ACM-SIAM Symposium on Discrete Algorithms (1990), 54-63.
+12. J. A. LaPoutre, "New Techniques for the Union-Find Problem," Proceedings of the First Annual ACM-SIAM Symposium on Discrete Algorithms (1990), 54-63.

-13. J. A. LaPoutre, "Lower Bounds for the Union-Find and the Split-Find Problem on Pointer

-Machines," Proceedings of the Twenty Second Annual ACM Symposium on Theory of Computing (1990), 34-44.
+13. J. A. LaPoutre, "Lower Bounds for the Union-Find and the Split-Find Problem on Pointer Machines," Proceedings of the Twenty Second Annual ACM Symposium on Theory of Computing (1990), 34-44.

-14. R. E. Tarjan, "Efficiency of a Good but Not Linear Set Union Algorithm," Journal of the ACM

-22 (1975), 215-225.
+14. R. E. Tarjan, "Efficiency of a Good but Not Linear Set Union Algorithm," Journal of the ACM 22 (1975), 215-225.

-15. R. E. Tarjan, "A Class of Algorithms Which Require Nonlinear Time to Maintain Disjoint Sets,"
+15. R. E. Tarjan, "A Class of Algorithms Which Require Nonlinear Time to Maintain Disjoint Sets,"Journal of Computer and System Sciences 18 (1979), 110-127.

-页码，22/23Structures, Algorithm Analysis: CHAPTER 8: THE DISJOINT SET ADT

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-Journal of Computer and System Sciences 18 (1979), 110-127.

-16. R. E. Tarjan, "Applications of Path Compression on Balanced Trees," Journal of the ACM 26
+16. R. E. Tarjan, "Applications of Path Compression on Balanced Trees," Journal of the ACM 26 (1979), 690-715.

-(1979), 690-715.

-17. R. E. Tarjan and J. van Leeuwen, "Worst Case Analysis of Set Union Algorithms," Journal of

-the ACM 31 (1984), 245-281.
+17. R. E. Tarjan and J. van Leeuwen, "Worst Case Analysis of Set Union Algorithms," Journal of the ACM 31 (1984), 245-281.

-18. J. Westbrook and R. E. Tarjan, "Amortized Analysis of Algorithms for Set Union with

-Backtracking," SIAM Journal on Computing 18 (1989), 1-11.
+18. J. Westbrook and R. E. Tarjan, "Amortized Analysis of Algorithms for Set Union with Backtracking," SIAM Journal on Computing 18 (1989), 1-11.

-19. A. C. Yao, "On the Average Behavior of Set Merging Algorithms," Proceedings of Eighth Annual

-ACM Symposium on the Theory of Computation (1976), 192-195.
+19. A. C. Yao, "On the Average Behavior of Set Merging Algorithms," Proceedings of Eighth Annual ACM Symposium on the Theory of Computation (1976), 192-195.

-Go to [chapter 9]() Return to [Table of Contents]()